fairscape/fairscape.github.io/docs/getting-started/getting-started.md

 ## 3. Creating Your First RO-Crate

-Let's create a simple RO-Crate containing a dataset.
+Let's create an RO-Crate for a simple processing pipeline with an input dataset, some software, and an output dataset.

 ### Step 1: Create the RO-Crate